gve-sw/gve_devnet_divided-combined_conference_rooms_webex_devices_macros/README.md

 # GVE DevNet Divided-Combined Conference Rooms Webex Devices Macros
-Macros to automate dividing and combining conference rooms with Webex devices so that the same equipment can be used in both modes to join conference calls
+Macros to automate dividing and combining conference rooms with Webex Codec Pro devices so that the same equipment can be used in both modes to join conference calls

 ## Contacts
 * Gerardo Chaves (gchaves@cisco.com)